 "I don't know, maybe when I was in middle-school.
 A long time ago.
 I haven't had a filling in years."

-"Yes, they're really old.
-This one here looks like it's chipped away on the edge and the tooth underneath has a little bit of discoloration that may well be a cavity.
+"They're really old.
+This one here looks like it's chipped away on the edge and the tooth underneath has a little bit of discolouration that may well be a cavity.
 We don't really do this style of filling in Japan anymore, but what I'd suggest — it's up to you — is that we remove these, check for cavities underneath, do any cleanup you need, then replace them with modern fillings."

-"Interestingly, the last dentist I talked to recommended replacing a bunch as well, so sure... sounds good.
-Let's do this thing."
+"Sure, the last dentist I talked to mentioned these were getting pretty awful too, so sure... sounds good.
+Let's do it."